 Why Upstart stands out: If you only want to borrow a small amount, Upstart offers personal loans starting at just $1,000 in most states.
 This can help you out if you don’t want to borrow more than you need.

-- Fees: If you’re approved, Upstart may charge an origination fee of up to 8%.
+- Fees — If you’re approved, Upstart may charge an origination fee.
 The fee is deducted upfront from your loan funds.
 The company also charges a late-payment fee and returned-payment fee.

-- Loan amounts: Along with offering smaller loans, Upstart also offers the largest loan amounts of all our picks — up to $50,000 for those who qualify.
-Be prepared to resist if you think you’ll be tempted to over-borrow.
+- Loan amounts — Along with offering smaller loans, Upstart also offers the largest loan amounts of all our picks — up to $50,000 for those who qualify.

 Best for fast funding: LendingPoint

-Why LendingPoint stands out: LendingPoint says that once all loan application forms and documentation have been received, it can complete the loan approval process “in just a few hours in many cases.”
-This may be LendingPoint’s most notable feature — but it’s good to know that all of our other picks for best fair credit loans claim to provide “next business day” funding, with certain conditions.
+Why LendingPoint stands out: LendingPoint says that once all loan application forms and documentation have been received, it can complete the loan approval process “in just seconds.”
+This may be LendingPoint’s most notable feature — but it’s good to know that all of our picks for best fair credit loans claim to provide “next business day” funding, with certain conditions.

 What you should know about personal loans with fair credit